mgeduld/rulesoforder/README.md

 Optional: I can issue a warning without leaving.
 It's fine if I leave after the first insult.
 But sometimes it's worth staying long enough to say that I will only stick around if there are no more.
 People are imperfect; they get defensive despite their best intentions to stay calm.
 (It happens to me!)
 Sometimes an insult will slip out.
 If I feel I am up to it, I can give the insulter a chance to apologize, and I can accept their apologies with grace.
 If, after that, he insult me a second time, I should opt out.

 ##3.
-I will never say, "You can take anything to extremes," because that's never a meaningful answer.
+I will never dismiss a claim with "You can take anything to extremes..."

 When someone says, "If we take your logic to extremes, we wind up with Nazi Germany," there are three meaningful responses: